 We have paid no cash dividends on any of our Common Stock to date, and we currently intend to retain our future earnings, if any, to fund the development and growth of our business.
 As a result, with respect to our Common Stock, we do not expect to pay any cash dividends in the foreseeable future, and payment of cash dividends, if any, will also depend on our financial condition, results of operations, capital requirements and other factors and will be at the discretion of our Board of Directors.
-Furthermore, we are subject to various laws and regulations that may restrict our ability to pay dividends and we may not pay dividends on our Common Stock without the consent of a majority of the holders of the outstanding Series E Preferred Stock.
+Furthermore, we are subject to various laws and regulations that may restrict our ability to pay dividends.
 We may also in the future become subject to contractual restrictions on, or prohibitions against, the payment of dividends.
 Due to our intent to retain any future earnings rather than pay cash dividends on our Common Stock and applicable laws, regulations and contractual obligations that may restrict our ability to pay dividends on our Common Stock, the success of your investment in our Common Stock will likely depend entirely upon any future appreciation and there is no guarantee that our Common Stock will appreciate in value.